goodzhangwei/learngit/readme.txt

-Git is a version contro; system.
+Git is a distributed version contro system.
-Git is free softWare.
+Git is free software.